 Wallet: a software program or hardware device that receives and stores cryptocurrency.
 Moving or spending the stored crypto requires the user have their private key.
 See hot wallet, hardware wallet, paper wallet, cold storage.

 Winklevoss, Tyler & Cameron: twins who became known for suing Mark Zuckerberg for stealing the idea for Facebook from them while all three attended Harvard University.
 The "Winklevii" invested part of their $65 million settlement into Bitcoin, and have since founded a crypto-related enterprise, the Gemini Exchange.
 Their Bitcoin holdings are believed to exceed $1 billion.

-Wright, Dr. Craig S.: an Austrian-born computer scientist who claims to be Bitcoin's creator, Satoshi Nakamoto.
+Wright, Dr. Craig S.: an Australian-born computer scientist who claims to be Bitcoin's creator, Satoshi Nakamoto.
 However, Wright has failed to prove that he has control of any Bitcoin that Nakamoto is known to have mined.
 Wright remains a controversial figure who also helped drive the creation of the Bitcoin "Satoshi's Vision" (BSV) hard fork, which he maintains is the "real Bitcoin."

 XRP: see Ripple.